Connect with us

 Research Your Competitors

 Whether you’re launching a skincare brand or offering tech products, you should first do market research.
-Analyze what your competitors are already offering and what are the market gaps.
+Analyse what your competitors are already offering and what the market gaps are.

 This will help you find your unique selling proposition (USP) and give you a competitive edge.
 A USP could be anything, from low prices to sustainable product making.